This is the second phase of training

 (Base Training)

-For those in the under a four-hour range, some of the mileage will increase slightly.
+Some of the mileage will increase slightly for those under a four-hour range.
 It will be beneficial to note that the mindset and the approach to some of the runs during the week will be different, even if the workouts appear to be the same as the Base Training Phase.

-On the charts, those workouts will be highlighted in red.
+Those workouts will be highlighted in red on the charts.
 Specific instructions are given for individual workouts.
-There will be workouts that target speed and strength and increasing the overall lung capacity.
-Most marathon runners rarely approach going into oxygen debt, and runners that focus on increasing lung capacity will find they have a significant advantage when running at what will feel like a much slower pace.
+There will be workouts that target speed and strength and increase the overall lung capacity.
+Most marathon runners rarely approach going into oxygen debt, and runners who focus on increasing lung capacity will find they have a significant advantage when running at what will feel like a much slower pace.

-For runners of all levels, the goal is to practice what I call sustainable pacing.
-The concept is to run harder than an easy run, but not so hard that you have to slow down near the end of a workout.
+For runners of all levels, the goal is to practice sustainable pacing.
+The concept is to run harder than an easy run but not so hard that you have to slow down near the end of a workout.
 Pacing is especially valuable.

-Not everyone will be doing the same workouts.
+Some people will be doing different workouts.
 For instance, people under the three-hour range will be doing more speed workouts than people over four hours.
-People in the five– hour range and above will not do any true speed workouts, whereas people that are walk/ runners will focus on increasing their ratio so that the running periods are longer.
+People in the five–hour range and above will not do any actual speed workouts, whereas people who are walk/ runners will focus on increasing their ratio so that the running periods are longer.

-Whatever your current workout may be, it is essential to assess your level and then read the information before simply printing out a new training schedules.
+Whatever your current workout, it is essential to assess your level and read the information before simply printing out a new training schedule.
 Also, it is necessary to note that many workouts are interchangeable.
 For example, if I suggest a hill workout and one lives in the plains of Kansas, then another type of workout will suffice.
-The goal is to have a formula that works for you, and to increase your ability whenever possible.
+The goal is to have a formula that works for you and to increase your ability whenever possible.

 Close Menu